Scottish minister had affair with teenager and fondled himself in front of colleague

-A 'sexually promiscuous' minister was sacked from the Church of Scotland after having an affair with a married woman and masturbating in front of a colleague.

-A 'sexually promiscuous' minister was sacked from the Church of Scotland after having an affair with a married woman and masturbating in front of a colleague.
+A ‘sexually promiscuous’ minister was sacked from the Church of Scotland after having an affair with a married woman and fondling himself in front of a colleague.

 Rev Dr Elijah Wade Smith, 32, was emotionally abusive to his girlfriend and humiliated her in public as well as cheating on her with a 19-year-old, according to a Presbyterial Commission report.